matplotlib/basemap/doc/users/installing.rst

   run the usual ``python setup.py install``.
 Check your installation by running ``from mpl_toolkits.basemap import Basemap`` at the python prompt.

-  Basemap includes three auxilliary packages, pydap, pyshapelib and httplib2.
-  By default, setup.py checks to see if these are already installed, and if so does not try to overwrite them.
-If you get import errors related to any of these packages, edit setup.cfg and set the appropriate entry to True to force installation of the included versions.

 * To test, cd to the examples directory and run ``python simpletest.py``.
   To run all the examples (except those that have extra dependencies